maruwu8/NLP-Sentiment-Analysis/README.md

 Confusion Matrix with Plot: The confusion matrix is a square matrix of size N x N, where N represents the number of target classes.
 It allows us to evaluate the performance of the classification models by comparing the actual target values with the predicted values.
 Additionally, a visual plot of the confusion matrix provides a clearer understanding of the model's performance.

 By analyzing these evaluation measures, we can assess the effectiveness of the models in accurately classifying the sentiment of the extracted Tumblr blog posts.

+Initially, I intended to perform a sentiment analysis on tweets by utilizing the Twitter API.
+However, due to changes in the Twitter API's access and the unavailability of free essential versions, I had to explore alternative options.
+Unfortunately, other tools like snscrape that could scrape tweets were also no longer accessible.

+As a result, I shifted my focus to Tumblr as a data source, despite it not being the most optimal platform for Natural Language Processing (NLP) tasks.
+The reason behind this choice is that Tumblr primarily revolves around multimedia content such as images and videos, with text playing a less significant role in the platform's blogging format.

+By leveraging the Tumblr API, I was able to extract blog posts that contain text and proceed with sentiment analysis.
+Although the availability of textual data might be limited compared to a text-centric platform like Twitter, I aimed to explore the possibilities and limitations of applying NLP techniques to Tumblr data.